Da Vinci Science Center: Engineers on a Roll

-PPL Electric Utilities Energy Zone

-Ignite excitement about electrical energy in the PPL Energy Zone.
-Dance, spin, and get hands-on with standards-based concepts of circuits, voltage, resistance, and power generation.
-Explore the Energy Dance Floor, Jacob's Ladder, Circuit Blocks, Finger Tingler, and Hand Crank Generators.

 Tunnel Experience

-One of the Da Vinci Science Center's most popular exhibits, visitors learn how to hone observation skills using senses other than vision as they crawl through a 72-foot-long tunnel in complete darkness.
+One of the Da Vinci Science Center's most popular exhibits was the tunnel.
+Visitors learn how to hone their observational skills by using senses, other than vision, as they crawl through a 72-foot-long tunnel in complete darkness.

 Physics Playground

 Students take a hands-on approach to learning about forces, motion, and simple machines.
 Try a giant lever, feel the difference a pulley makes, use the superpowers of hydraulics to Lift 1000 Pounds, take a roll on a Newton Chair, and discover the forces that help planes fly.

 Animation Station

 Here visitors learn the basics behind animation, including how still frame images are compiled together to create a continuous video.
 They get the opportunity to make their own stop-motion film by moving objects around while a computer captures photos of each scene and compiles them into a final product.

 Built Like a Mack Truck

 This video-game like exhibit has visitors develop virtual green trucks that are fuel-efficient and don't produce excessive waste.
 During the design process, they select elements like tire tread, horsepower and fuel source, which ultimately impact how the simulation performs while maneuvering through virtual obstacles.